The origin of cockroaches dates back to the epoch of dinosaurs.

 But to do that, you first must distinguish and identify them successfully.

 Well, that’s what we are here for to discuss these two most common species of roaches that usually infiltrate our houses and create havoc!

 American Cockroach vs. German Cockroach

-Perfect knowledge of the type of cockroach pestering you and sullying your peace is indispensable in order to deal with them accordingly.
+Perfect knowledge of the type of cockroach pestering you and sullying your peace is indispensable to deal with them accordingly.

-Hence, here are a few differences between two of the most commonly confused species.
+Hence, here are a few differences between two most commonly confused species.

 Although found worldwide, German cockroaches are shy beings who like to stay indoors and are seldom seen roaming in the open.